mhahn2003/bc21/README.md

     - **If muckraker buff is large enough, buff EC it just spawned from**
     - Concentrate patrolling on the side where the attacks come from
     - Account for enemy sending buffrakers
-    - Check if there's too much of an imbalance between attack and defense politicians
+    - **Check if there's too much of an imbalance between attack and defense politicians**
 - Slanderer
-    - Position the slanderers away from the enemy ECs if they are known
-    - Try to avoid muckrakers from a further range
+    - **Make closeness to HQ have a lot more weight than closeness to enemy HQ**
 - Muckraker AI
     - __Ideas for a 1000 muckraker rush?
 Surrounded by 1 cost muck/polis__
-    - **Muckrakers still crowd around a politician, probably bc they come back after getting out of range 10**
-    - **When wandering has a tendency to move in groups, split them up somehow?**
+    - **Don't think wander is still completely functional, lots of units run into walls and not do anything for some reason??**
+    - Spawn less muckrakers and more politicians in the midgame
+- EC AI
+    - Not spawning polis to take over neutral ECs fast enough
+    - Spawn less muckrakers after initial scouting, and spawn more defensive politicians
 - Need to figure out a way to stop getting overwhelmed when enemy sends muckrakers
     - Keep track of fPolcount and limit politician spawn
     - Just spam muckrakers anyway
 - Slanderer coms doesn't seem to be working properly?
 Need to test/debug more
 - Analyze top teams:
     - Specifically:
-    - baby ducks, PP, Super Cow Powers, Kryptonite, Nikola
+    - baby ducks, PP, Super Cow Powers, Kryptonite, Nikola, Chop Suey, Malott Fat Cats
-    - ~~**Use IDs like baby duck to keep only a few muckrakers on each enemy politician to avoid too many units dying**~~

 Order:
 8. If muckraker buff is large enough, buff EC it just spawned from
 9. Change moveAway such that it's in the movement so that people don't walk into it accidentally, and then this makes the people in the +4 radius not have to move away
+10. Debug wander and why units get stuck -> java ghosthug last round
+11. Not spawning polis to take over neutral ECs fast enough

 Done: